ReVanced/revanced-manager/docs/0_prerequisites.md

 ## 📝 Requirements

-- Device running Android 8 or higher
+- Android 8+
-- Full app patching capability doesn't work for device that reported as ARMv7
+- Any ABI other than ARMv7

 ## ⬇️ Installation

-- Download and install the [latest ReVanced Manager APK](https://github.com/revanced/revanced-manager/releases/latest)
+- Download and install the latest version of [ReVanced Manager](https://github.com/revanced/revanced-manager/releases/latest)

 ## ⏭️ What's next